-The blue screen of death error, or BSOD, is a fatal system error that occurs on Windows, indicating that the Windows operating system has reached a condition unsuitable for further operation.
+The blue screen of death error, commonly referred to as BSOD, signifies a critical system error in Windows.
+This error indicates that the Windows operating system has encountered a condition that renders it incapable of continued operation.

 What is Netwsw00.sys?